Adroiti/docs-for-code-review-tools/checkstyle-RegexpHeader.md

     </module>

 _Note_: `ignoreLines` property has been removed from this check to simplify it.
-To make some line optional use "^.*$" regexp for this line.
+To make some line optional use "^.*$" Regexp for this line.

 ## Further Reading